yextconsulting/pages-starter-react-consulting/README.md

 6. In the Yext platform, run the directory manager named “Directory” that was created as part of the resource apply command in Step 3.
 This will create the location-related entities necessary to render a directory on the frontend based on your account’s location entities.
    1. Navigate to **Pages** > **Directory Manager**.
    2. Click to view the directory, then click **Run**.
-7. Back in your repo, remove any fields from the location stream defined in `src/layouts/entity.tsx` that do not exist on your location entities.
-Failing to delete fields that don’t exist on your entities will lead to errors during development.
-8. If you plan to leverage the `<Nearby>` component to show nearby locations, navigate to **src** > **components** > **entity** > `Nearby.tsx` and replace the placeholder `savedFilterIds` value in the `getConfig` function with the ID of the saved filter you use to filter which locations should be live on your site.
+7. If you plan to leverage the `<Nearby>` component to show nearby locations, navigate to **src** > **components** > **entity** > `Nearby.tsx` and replace the placeholder `savedFilterIds` value in the `getConfig` function with the ID of the saved filter you use to filter which locations should be live on your site.
 If you do not use a saved filter, delete this line entirely.
-9. If you plan to use the `<Locator>` component with a map, you will need to have a map provider API key and update the placeholder value in **src** > `config.ts` with your key.
+8. If you plan to use the `<Locator>` component with a map, you will need to have a map provider API key and update the placeholder value in **src** > `config.ts` with your key.
-10. If you did not provide API keys for the `<Reviews>`, `<Nearby>` and `<Locator>` components during step 4, these components will not work properly and will produce errors if used.
+9. If you did not provide API keys for the `<Reviews>`, `<Nearby>` and `<Locator>` components during step 4, these components will not work properly and will produce errors if used.
-11. If you are working in a sandbox Yext account, refer to the Working With a Sandbox Account section below to see what changes need to be made to the repo.
+10. If you are working in a sandbox Yext account, refer to the Working With a Sandbox Account section below to see what changes need to be made to the repo.
-12. You’re good to go!
+11. You’re good to go!
 Run `npm run dev` to spin up a local development server and take a look at your starter site.

 ### Working With A Sandbox Account